jedisct1/libsodium-doc/generating_random_data/README.md

 `seed` is `randombytes_SEEDBYTES` bytes long.

-This function is mainly useful for writing tests, and was introduced in libsodium 1.0.12.
+This function is mainly useful for writing tests and was introduced in libsodium 1.0.12.
 Under the hood, it uses the ChaCha20 stream cipher.

 Up to 256 GB can be produced with a single seed.